Thirst for nature, escape, thirst for'adventure ! In Ariège Pyrénées, the word " liberté » makes sense ❤️

 The idea, also called outdoor ethics" , Is simple : leave the environment as it was before our visit.
 For this, 7 key principles to implement during our outdoor outings, including: properly managing our waste, respecting wildlife and minimizing the impact of fires.
 Find all the information of this educational program here.

 This program thus comes into its own when one is located on a Natura 2000 classified site.
 This is the case here since we are on the Natura 2000 “Quérigut-Orlu” site.

-We can never say it enough, when we go to the mountains (or in nature in general), for a day or a week, there are codes that we must respect.
-Faced with so much beauty, how else? 😍
+We can never say it enough, when you go to the mountains (or in nature in general), for a day or a week, there are codes that you must respect.
+Faced with so much beauty, how else? ?

 Here are some bivouac basics:

 - The bivouac is a camp that will last one night in the same place in the middle of nature.
 A small tent is set up at sunset and taken down at sunrise.

 - In most places, making fires is not allowed.

 - Leave nothing behind, minimize your impact (no packaging, peelings or traces of food).
 Leave the place clean, take care of your little nest 🙂

 - As far as possible, try not to move the natural elements (which are used by insects and micro-organisms).

 With an area of 10 ha on the high chain of the Pyrenees, between 910 and 2 meters above sea level, the Natura 765 Quérigut – Orlu site has two faces: